Sebastián Díaz (footballer, born 1996)

-Sebastián Díaz Aracena (born 26 February 1996) is a Chilean footballer that currently plays for Primera B de Chile club Deportes Temuco as a defensive midfielder.
+Sebastián Andrés Díaz Aracena (born 26 February 1996) is a Chilean footballer who plays for Deportes La Serena as a defensive midfielder.

 Club career

 He began his at hometown Unión Temuco, joining the youth set-up of the IX Region of La Araucanía team.
 He was promoted to first-team in 2013 when the club already was called Deportes Temuco, following the merger of both under Chilean legend Marcelo Salas administration.

+In 2024, he joined Deportes La Serena from Universidad de Concepción in the second level.

 International career

-He has represented the Chile national team in under-17 and under-20 levels.
+He has represented Chile at under-17 and under-20 levels.

 In 2015, he was called up by coach Nicolás Córdova for participe in the L'Alcúdia International Football Tournament at Valencia with Chile-U20 team, where he scored the only one goal during the semifinal match with UD Levante.
 Nevertheless, he was champion algonside the team of this tournament.